Tools and Diagnostics

 The Group Styles Inventory (GSI) is a team based diagnostic measure, assessing the behaviours observed by your team members during a team decision-making session.
 The GSI measures the constructive and defensive elements of group processes with the 12 styles used in the Human Synergistics circumplex.

 Leadership Impact™ (LI)

 Designed specifically for those in leadership roles – primarily senior managers and CEOs – Leadership Impact (LI) represents the cutting edge of research into leadership effectiveness.
-LI provides you with unique insights into your leadership strategies and the impact of these on the behaviour and performance of those people you lead.
+LI is a multi-rater / 360 degree assessment that provides you with unique insights into your leadership strategies and the impact of these on the behaviour and performance of those people you lead.

 Organisational Culture Inventory (OCI) and Organisational Effectiveness Inventory (OEI)

 The Organisational Culture Inventory® (OCI) is a powerful instrument that examines how members of an organisation experience its operating culture.
 It validly and reliably measures styles of behavioural norms and expectations that members of an organisation might be expected to adopt in carrying out their work and interacting with others.

 The OCI also measures key cultural outcomes – role clarity, service quality, commitment and satisfaction – and identifies statistical relationships between the various elements of culture and these outcomes.